-Homily (Reflection) for the Fourth Sunday of Easter (Good Shepherd or Vocation Sunday), (A) (03rd May, 2020) on the Gospel and the Celebration
+Homily (Reflection) for the Fourth Sunday of Easter (The Good Shepherd Sunday) (B) (25th April, 2021) on the Gospel

 For more homilies (reflections):